cbg-ethz/InDelFixer/README.md

 #### Illumina paired end:
 `java -jar InDelFixer.jar -i libCase102_R1.fastq -ir libCase102_R2.fastq -g referenceGenomes.fasta`

+### Line breaks
+In the case that a single fastq entry is longer than four lines, which is caused by line breaks in the sequence and quality string, use `-flat`.

 ### Remove InDels:
 Remove insertions and deletions with `-adjust`